Are carbs really bad for your diet?

 Should we be cutting out carbs?

 Some well known diets, such as Atkins, Dukan and South Beach, aim to limit carbohydrates in particular.
 That means significantly cutting back on food like potatoes, bread, rice and pasta.
-They see carbs as the enemy when it comes to weight loss.
 For example, the Atkins diet suggests that we should consume significantly less carbohydrates (ideally eating low carb vegtables instead) and replace them with proteins and fats.

 This is based on the theory that if the body does not utilise its intake of carbohydrates (glucose) effectively or if we have too much carbohydrate, then in trying to be efficient, the body will turn these into fats which are stored in the body.